Samm8g/hbitlogs/README.md

 # 🗓️ HBitLogs

+**⚠️ PROJECT FROZEN ⚠️**

+This repository is currently frozen until further notice due to ongoing technical challenges with the GTK 4 GUI implementation.
+Development will resume when these issues are resolved.

 **HBitLogs** is a simple offline CLI habit tracker built with Python and SQLite3.
 Track your daily habits from the terminal — no network, no fluff.